delfick/pytest-mypy-plugins/README.md

 - `skip` - an expression set in `skip` is passed directly into [`eval`](https://docs.python.org/3/library/functions.html#eval).
 It is advised to take a peek and learn about how `eval` works.
+- An empty followup means the code is unchanged and mypy will be run again with the same `out` and `expect_fail`

 Repository also offers a [JSONSchema](pytest_mypy_plugins/schema.json), with which it validates the input.
 It can also offer your editor auto-completions, descriptions, and validation.